vives-devbit/mlops4ecm-workshops/edge-deployment/01-first-steps-with-ollama/README.md

 free -h
 ```

 This shows you an overview of how much free memory you have in the system.

-Try different models, with different parameter sizes and try to find out how much memory each uses.
+**Try different models**, with different parameter sizes and try to find out how much memory each uses.
 Can you come up with a general formula?

 ```
-1B models use => ??
+1B (billion) parameter models use => ??
-4B models use => ??
+4B (billion) parameter models use => ??
 ... more?
 ```